Desarrangements revisited: statistics and pattern avoidance: Counting desarrangements by statistics

-yields the desired formula. \end{proof} Recall from Section \ref{ss-pkval} the notion of pixed points, and let $\pix(\pi)$ denote the number of pixed points of $\pi$.
+Recall from Section \ref{ss-pkval} the notion of pixed points, and let $\pix(\pi)$ denote the number of pixed points of $\pi$.
 One sees directly that $\pix$ is equidistributed with $\fix$\textemdash the number of fixed points\textemdash over $\mathfrak{S}_{n}$, and several authors have studied joint distributions of $\pix$ along with other statistics \cite{Burstein2015,Foata2008a,Foata2008,Lin2013}.
 The next result appears to be new. \begin{thm} We have

 \end{thm}

 Setting $s=1$ recovers the exponential generating function (\ref{e-Euleriangf}) for the Eulerian polynomials, setting $s=0$ recovers Theorem \ref{t-des}, and taking the limit as $t\rightarrow1$ recovers the well-known exponential generating function $e^{(s-1)x}/(1-x)$ for the distribution of $\fix$ over $\mathfrak{S}_{n}$ \cite[A008290]{oeis}.